EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Methodology

 \subsubsection{Brain Connectivity Modelling}

-To model the functional connections between different brain regions, each electrode was represented as a graph node, and edges were calculated by using the Pearson correlation coefficient.
+For modelling the brain connectivity and constructing graphs, the EEG electrodes were considered as graph nodes, and the Pearson correlation coefficient was used to calculate the edge features.
 This coefficient is defined as follows:

 where $x_{ik}$ is the $k$-th feature of electrode $i$, $\bar{x_i}$ is the mean of the features of electrode $i$, and $n$ is the total number of features.